 Modern psychometrics has their roots with the cousin of Charles Darwin, Sir Francis Galton.
 Sir Francis Galton lived from 1822 to 1911.
 The differences between individuals fascinated him.
 He showed that objective testing could provide meaningful scores.

 Another pioneer was James Cattell who first coined the term ‘mental test’ in 1890.
 Albert Binet introduced the first intelligence test 15 years later.

 Psychometric testing rose in popularity throughout the 20th century.
 Today a psychometric testing is best described as a ‘standardised assessment’ that looks at behaviour and describes it with scores or categories.

 Different tests will measure different aspects of human behavior.
 Some will assess intelligence while other will test capability or measure personality traits.
 Psychometric testing can assess cognitive, sensory, perceptual and motor functions.

-These days many employers make extensive use of these assessments, especially online psychometric test such as the McQuaig Psychometric System.
-The McQuaig Psychometric System has been continually developed over 45 years.
+These days many employers make extensive use of these assessments, especially online psychometric test such as McQuaig.
+McQuaig has been continually developed over 45 years.
 It is one of the most established and researched psychometric tests available to business.